The book of Elon

 Now, things look soberer as even starry-eyed and star-struck early investors start to ask themselves how the company will ever turn in positive cash flow – as said, the last quarter must first be repeated.

-But Tesla is just the tip of an iceberg.
+But Tesla is just the tip of the iceberg.
 Let’s just broaden our scope onto E-mobility as a whole.
 And for starters let me be clear on one thing right away.
 I am not opposed to E-mobility per se.
 I think that electricity has its place in transport – BUT – it is most certainly not the bane promised by starry-eyed greens.
-It’s still very, very expensive (just look up the price of just favorite e-zipper and its gasoline equivalent for making up jour own mind) and it still wrestles with a plethora of very hard to solve problems like easy and convenient fueling or reach.
-Plus, I really miss an open and honest debate on the real environmental friendliness of those vehicles.
+It’s still very, very expensive (just look up the price of just favorite e-zipper and its gasoline equivalent for making up your mind) and it still wrestles with a plethora of very hard-to-solve problems like easy and convenient fueling or reach.
+Plus, I miss an open and honest debate on the real environmental friendliness of those vehicles.

-I clearly see them in the small, short distance city zipper segment.
+I see them in the small, short-distance city zipper segment.
 I can also see a lot of space when it comes to robotized fleet vehicles as long as they are not too big and recharging can be modeled into the driving patterns.

 However, when we get into the real heavy vehicle segment, into construction, into airplanes or ships, battery size quickly becomes an impossible riddle to wrestle with.